alephjs/alephjs.org/pages/docs/api-reference/plugin-api.md

   }
   ```

-## Example
+## Examples

+The example plugins below are meant to give you an idea of the different types of things you can do with the plugin API.

 #### WASM loader

-Here is a loader plugin allows you to import `.wasm` files into JS module.
+This example plugin is a loader allows you to import `.wasm` files into JS module.

 ```ts
 import type { Plugin } from 'https://deno.land/x/aleph/types.ts'